Thanks for stopping by. You are currently logged in as a Guest

-Remembering what card has been turned down is helpful.
+Remembering what card was turned down is helpful.
 An ace turned means the king is now boss.
 A suit turned means there is one less card in that suit, thus a greater chance of being trumped.
 It could also mean the dealer is void in that suit.
 The 'next' suit also has one less card.
 Avoid leading an ace in either of these suits for the first lead.

 This is where the reverse next call comes into play.
 Reverse next is when your partner turns down one color and you bid in the opposite color.
 The accepted standard for a reverse next call is a minimum of a king - nine plus an off-suit ace.
-Many new players do not take advantage of this call and miss out on potential points.
+Many new players do not take advantage of this call and miss out on many potential points.

 If you have to choose between two suits, favor a call in next.
 Second round calls from 3rd have a better chance of success.
 This is because up to now, everyone has passed.
 The cards are more likely to be distributed evenly